RoDoCode/enigma/README.md

 ### Colours

-The colour scheme of Enigma is grey scale with pops of red.
+The colour scheme of Enigma is grey scale, using dark grey, #3a3a3a, with pops of red, rgb 0,0,255.
 This matches the styling of a lot of other historical sites and is a familiar colour palatte used in archival educational sites, this lets users inuitively feel the setting of the content.
 Helpfully this colour scheme allows for high contrast between text and backgrounds for easy on screen reading.

 ### Fonts